 Diamond mining started in Namibia in 1908 after a railroad worker found a small diamond in the desert sand.
 That discovery triggered a diamond rush and extensive alluvial diamond mining activity.
 The diamonds were distributed through vast amounts of unconsolidated sediment.
 Innovative miners developed screening and jigging equipment that enabled them to rapidly separate diamonds from enormous amounts of alluvial sediment.

 After World War I, a new type of diamond deposit was found - the raised beach deposits along the Atlantic coast.
 These deposits could also be efficiently mined using the screening and jigging equipment developed for the alluvial deposits.
 They have been mined continuously since their discovery, and most Namibian diamonds to-date have been produced from these deposits.
 As these deposits were mined to the coastline, the miners developed methods to mine them from the ocean floor.

 Australia entered commercial production in 1981 and quickly became the top producer of gem-quality diamonds.
 In recent years, production in Australia has fallen sharply as deposits there have been depleted with insufficient discoveries to replace them.
 In 2013, Rio Tinto opened the new Argyle underground diamond mine in Western Australia.
-The open pit mine at Argyle had been a steady producer of diamonds since 1983 and the world's leading source of natural fancy-colored diamonds.
-The underground mine should extend Argyle's life until at least 2020.
+The open-pit mine at Argyle had been a steady producer of diamonds since 1983 and the world's leading source of natural fancy-colored diamonds.
+The underground mine extended Argyle's life until 2020.

 The Next Big Diamond Discovery?